Saturday night, 24 October 1998, PM

 Then she takes a shower.
 Doing so requires permission from a staff member, or she loses a point.

 Everyone eats cereal at 8 AM, sandwiches at 1 PM, and dinner at 6 PM.
 No snacks, ever.
 Outside of her three allowed meals, she can have tap water or nothing.
-All food is kept locked up.
+All food is locked up.
 She must be present for all meals unless she is in school or working.

 There are daily rotating chores five days a week.
 Washing bedding, doing dishes, cleaning bathrooms, mopping and sweeping floors.
 Falling behind loses points.
 Sylvie is kept constantly working when she’s not eating or in school.
 There’s almost no time before curfew.
 The bathrooms are cleaned the most often, and yet somehow always filthy.